 The master chief was introduced, but she bowed out, saying someone more appropriate was going to read it.
 Chuck’s son, a brand new seaman apprentice, two weeks out of boot camp, appeared from behind the enormous American flag hanging from the ceiling.
 Chuck was taken completely by surprise and choked up immediately.
 Cody began to read.

-The Watch (with minor adjustments made by Chuck):
+The Watch (with minor adjustments made by Cody):

 For thirty years, this shipmate has stood the watch.